Updated August 1, 2024

 It is a one-sided arrangement where we try to get the person's money to make ourselves happy.

 The best selling techniques will make you better.
-However, to become great, you should understand it's all about the customer's experience in your store.
-Not your need to get the sale.
+However, to become great, you should understand that it's not about your need to make the sale—it's all about the customer's experience in your store.